+Taking charge of your health is the most valuable gift you can give yourself.
 We have a variety of imaging technologies designed to screen for and detect breast tissue abnormalities and osteoporosis at the earliest, and most treatable stages.
-We now offer 3D digital mammography which can detect up to 41% more invasive breast cancers.
+We now offer 3D Mammography, which is the most advanced imaging available for breast cancer detection and clinically proven to detect up to 41% more invasive breast cancers and abnormalities.
 We also offer:

 - Screening Mammograms: A standard test to screen for possible abnormalities in breast tissue.
 Current guidelines recommend that all women receive a mammogram every year starting at age 40.
 Test results will be sent directly to your physician.

 - Diagnostic Mammograms: For women who have experienced changes in breast tissue or have a finding on their screening mammogram, the diagnostic mammogram includes the routine breast-imaging views, and additional views that provide more information regarding the area in question.
 Your imaging results will be discussed with you before you leave, and a follow-up report will be sent to your physician.

 - Breast Ultrasounds: A diagnostic tool that is used on its own or in combination with mammograms to provide additional detail about an area in question.

 - Magnetic Resonance Imaging (MRI): This highly sensitive exam expands the ability to diagnose early-stage breast cancers that may not be visible on mammography or ultrasound.
 MRIs use radio waves and powerful magnets to create detailed images of breast tissue.
 No radiation is used in the procedure.
 A one-time injection of non-iodine contrast material will be required before the procedure.